gorse-io/docs/src/ch01-03-config.md

 # Configuration

 Previous section *[Recommend using Gorse](ch01-02-recommend.md)* is helpful to understand configurations introduced in this section.
 These configuration items without default values must be filled.
-It's highly recommended to create new config file based on [`config.toml.template`](https://github.com/zhenghaoz/gorse/blob/master/config/config.toml.template).
+It's highly recommended to create a new config file based on [`config.toml.template`](https://github.com/zhenghaoz/gorse/blob/master/config/config.toml.template).

 ## `[database]`

-Configuratios under `[database]` are used to define behaviors on database and data.
+Configurations under `[database]` are used to define behaviors on the database and data.

 | Key | Type | Default | Description |
 |-|-|-|-|